arcanis2k3/unnamed_test/README.md

 # unnamed_test

 /* needs to be done:
-Integration for Warriors greater than 12
+Integration for Warriors greater than 12||
-Checking if the luna rush page is already completly loaded.
+Checking if the luna rush page is already completly loaded.||
-Automatic Login into MetaMask
+Automatic Login into MetaMask||
-Checking if logged in or kicked out of the game Checking if it is on the right page and a lot more
+Checking if logged in or kicked out of the game||
+Checking if it is on the right page||
+and a lot ||